-Overview of Call Handler Greetings in Cisco Unity Connection 10.x
+Overview of Call Handler Greetings

 Each call handler can have up to seven greetings.
 The greeting settings specify which greetings are enabled, how long they are enabled, the greeting source, and the actions that Cisco Unity Connection takes during and after each greeting.
-When a greeting is enabled, Unity Connection plays the greeting in the applicable situation until the specified date and time arrives, and then the greeting is automatically disabled.
+When a greeting is enabled, Connection plays the greeting in the applicable situation until the specified date and time arrives, and then the greeting is automatically disabled.
 A greeting can also be enabled to play indefinitely.

-Call Handler greetings can be recorded in multiple languages.
-See the "Changing Phone Language Settings in Cisco Unity Connection 10.x" section on page 6-12 for instructions.
+Note that Call Handler greetings can be recorded in multiple languages.
+See the "Changing Phone Language Settings" section on page 6-11 for instructions.

-You can customize how Unity Connection handles calls to call handlers that have the alternate greeting enabled.
-For example, you can specify that for as long as the alternate greeting is enabled, Unity Connection:
+You can customize how Connection handles calls to call handlers that have the alternate greeting enabled.
+For example, you can specify that for as long as the alternate greeting is enabled, Connection:

-• Transfers callers directly to the greeting without ringing the extension that is assigned to the call handler (as applicable) whenever calls are transferred from the automated attendant or a directory handler to the user extension.
-(The phone rings if an outside caller or another Unity Connection user dials a user extension directly.)

-- Prevents all callers from skipping the greeting. - Prevents all callers from leaving messages (when the call handler is set up to take message).
+- Transfers callers directly to the greeting without ringing the extension that is assigned to the call handler (as applicable) whenever calls are transferred from the automated attendant or a directory handler to the user extension.
+(The phone rings if an outside caller or another Connection user dials a user extension directly.) - Prevents all callers from skipping the greeting. - Prevents all callers from leaving messages (when the call handler is set up to take message).